Skip to contents

 my_data <- tibble(x = 1:10, y = letters[1:10])

-# Cache with automatic naming and datestamp
+# Cache with automatic naming and datestamp (writes to current directory)

-cache_it(my_data) # Creates: my_data_2025_12_07.parquet
+cache_it(my_data) # Creates: ./my_data_2025_12_07.parquet

-# Cache with custom filename
+# Cache with custom filename and path

-cache_it(my_data, file_name = "custom_name")
+cache_it(my_data, file_name = "custom_name", path = "data")

 # Read most recent cached version if exists, otherwise write